D-WIS/.github/profile/README.md

 - [RigOS-DrillingProcessProtection](https://github.com/D-WIS/RigOS-DrillingProcessProtection/) - The DWIS project repo for the workstream "Drilling Process Protection"
 - [RigOSAPI](https://github.com/D-WIS/RigOSAPI/) - The DWIS Project repo for the workstream ADCS Interfaces
 - [UseCases](https://github.com/D-WIS/UseCases/) - The DWIS Project repo for the workstream "Use Cases"
-- [ProjectSTUPID](https://github.com/D-WIS/ProjectSTUPID/) - A repo for the project started by Ensign to provide an easy entry to interoperability
+- [ProjectSTUPID](https://github.com/D-WIS/ProjectSTUPID/) - A repo for working on Rig Action Plan or Detailed Operational Plan

 ## Main Code
 ### Common Code